arnav-snowleo/ScannerApp/README.md

 Yipee!!
 We are done with the installation and Configuration part, Now have fun coding your first Flutter App.

-Trust Me, You will have real Fun coding making Flutter Apps.
+Trust Me, You will have real Fun building Flutter Apps.

 >Features: